 On a finer temporal scale, hydrologic pulses can cause temporal variability in DOM characteristics; for example, the character of DOM has been shown to vary during hydrologic response to precipitation, which indicates a change in DOM source over the course of an event (Vidon, Wagner, and Soyeux 2008; Abbott et al. 2018).
 The Pulse Shunt Concept (PSC) supplements the temporal aspects of RCC by considering how major hydrologic events drive regional DOM metabolism and the magnitude, timing and spatial extent of DOM flux (Raymond et al. 2016).
 While the link between mobilization of source material and biogeochemical processes govern the character of aqueous NOM, the PSC shows that it is hydrologic processes that govern NOM concentrations in streams (Abbott et al. 2018; Creed et al. 2015; Zarnetske et al. 2018).
 Where the RCC relies on in-stream biogeochemical processing to explain longitudinal alteration of NOM character, intense hydrologic pulses (related to precipitation or melt events) override the rate of biogeochemical processing and force mass transport events.
 Discharge determines the magnitude of DOC flux (i.e., concentration transport) and under pluvial regime, precipitation and discharge are the primary controls on stream DOC concentrations (Zarnetske et al. 2018; Vidon, Wagner, and Soyeux 2008).
 Indeed, brief flood events are often responsible for most of the fluvial DOC transport in a watershed (Raymond et al. 2010).
 This variability is also a concern for water treatment engineers.

-!!!! not sure: For example, high intensity and/or long duration precipitation events can deplete both terrestrial and aquatic NOM storage sources (e.g. high flows can disturb benthic NOM storage) [@Meyer1983].

 Through a large and geographically diverse data study in the United States, Zarnetske et al (2018) found that increasing flows systematically increased DOC fluxes in 80% of watersheds (n=1006) across ecoregions.
 Proportional increases in DOC flux and discharge indicates that the flux is not limited by organic matter supply, but rather by hydrologic connectivity and mobilization (Creed et al. 2015; Zarnetske et al. 2018).
 Watershed size and stream order were determined to be weak indicators of DOC flux-discharge relationship while watershed slope and mean precipitation were strong predictors of DOC flux (Zarnetske et al. 2018).
 Zarnetske et al (2018) also found that wetland area exerted non-linear control over whether DOC flux was limited by supply or hydrologic transport.

 Aspects of both the RCC and PSC were illustrated in a recent nested catchment study by Abbott et al (2018) which found greater DOM chemical diversity in headwaters relative to downstream, but not greater temporal variance in headwaters biogeochemistry.
 Despite longitudinal differences in molecular character, solute concentrations varied synchronously among upstream and downstream sites, leading to temporal stability in relative biogeochemical signatures (Abbott et al. 2018).
 The temporal extent to which water quality changes echo across nested subcatchments depends on the synchrony (i.e. mean covariance) of the hydrologic pulse generation among subcatchments (Abbott et al. 2018).